-Around 35,000 employees in Russia work for 224 Japan owned companies and operations, according to our calculations.
+Around 35,000 employees in Russia worked for 224 Japan owned companies and operations at the beginning of 2022, according to our calculations.
 This makes Russia the 11th largest host of Japanese companies in the European region by employee number – if Russia can be included in Europe.
 Teikoku Databank has identified 347 Japanese companies in Russia, an increase of 60% over the past 13 years.

 Russia is Japan’s 17th largest trade partner.
 Japanese exports to Russia are particularly dominated by vehicles and automotive parts.
 Localization of the automotive supply chain is not well advanced in Russia.
 As a consequence, some Japanese suppliers have been re-routing parts which would have come via Ukraine from Hungary to be transported via Belarus.
 There is concern that Western sanctions may result in the halt of parts exports to Russia.

 The largest employer is Japan Tobacco (JTI) which has five production sites in Russia, two making cigarettes, the others making intermediate supply chain products.

 The second largest Japanese employer in Russia is Toyota Motor, which has a plant in St Petersburg, manufacturing the Camry and RAV4.
 Nissan, the fourth largest Japanese employer, also has a plant in St Petersburg, making the X-Trail, Qashqai and Murano for the Russian market.
 Because of Toyota and Nissan’s presence, there are many other automotive suppliers in the the Top 30 (see below for download) including AGC making automotive glass, Yazaki (wire harnesses), Bridgestone, Marelli (was Calsonic Kansei, a Nissan supplier), Toyota Boshoku, Nippon Sheet Glass (Pilkington) and Denso.
 Mazda also has a joint venture with Sollers in Russia, manufacturing cross-over cars and engines.